fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 Let's have Mr. Hardin describe the metaphor in his own words:

 "Metaphorically, each rich nation amounts to a lifeboat full of comparatively rich people.
 The poor of the world are in other, much more crowded lifeboats.
-Continuously, so to speak, the poor fall out of their lifeboats and swim for a while in the water outside, hoping to be admitted to a rich lifeboat, or in some other way to benefit from the 'goodies' on board."
+Continuously, so to speak, the poor fall out of their lifeboats and swim for a while in the water outside, hoping to be admitted to a rich lifeboat, or in some other way to benefit from the 'goodies' on board." (pg.
+36)

-Prof. Hardin continues by explaining the catastrophe that awaits from allowing even a small amount of immigration, "We may be tempted to try to live by the Christian ideal of being "our brother's keeper"...
+Prof. Hardin continues by explaining the catastrophe that awaits from allowing too much immigration, "We may be tempted to try to live by the Christian ideal of being "our brother's keeper"...
 We take all the needy into our boat, making a total of 150 in a boat with a capacity of 60.
 The boat is swamped, and everyone drowns.
-Complete justice, complete catastrophe."
+Complete justice, complete catastrophe." (pg.
+37)

-Hardin then continues by pointing out the difficult moral choices that accompany trying to let in only "just enough" survivors into a lifeboat, and instead concludes that the only appropriate action is to admit no person at all, and instead to let all outside survivors drown, rather than risk the catastrophe of the lifeboat capsizing.
+Hardin then continues by pointing out the difficult moral choices that accompany trying to let in only "just enough" survivors into a lifeboat, and instead concludes that the only appropriate action is to admit no person at all, and instead to let all outside survivors drown, rather than risk the catastrophe of a capsized lifeboat.

 ## The Ethics the Lifeboat is Appealing To

 It's important to point out that, in steel-man form, I agree with the basic ethics of the lifeboat scenario.
 If I was in a lifeboat clearly filled to capacity, and I could be reasonably certain of impending capsize, it would be morally permissible to deny entry to swarms of swimmers.
 The mechanics here are truly horrifying: it could be done by rowing away and leaving the stragglers to their deaths, by shoving them off with oars, or even shooting them as they approach.
-It's a ghastly idea, but in those strict parameters, I find myself agreeing with Hardin when he says "The lifeboat, as it were, purifies itself of guilt."
-If the only alternative were a complete capsize (leading to the death of all the survivors already in the lifeboat) it would be morally required.
+It's a ghastly idea, but in those strict parameters, I find myself agreeing with Hardin when he says "The lifeboat, as it were, purifies itself of guilt." (pg.
+38) If the only alternative were a complete capsize (leading to the death of all the survivors already in the lifeboat) it would be morally required.
 As usual with utilitarianism, the pill is bitter, but for me, the morality holds up under inspection.
 I'll note that it's a little paradoxical for Hardin to be appealing to utilitarianism here, since he outright rejects it as a moral code (Hardin, pg.
 14-15).

 So, why do I think it's a bad analogy?